 |

-All QUECHUANDES guides are highly experienced in the mountains and have extensive first aid training so we encourage you to tell your guide of any symptoms so they can keep an eye on you.
-The only cure for Acute Mountain Sickness is to descend.
-Please note that your guide has ultimate responsibility and may ask you to descend if symptoms persist.
-Altitude sickness must be taken seriously as it can be life threatening when severe. |
+All QUECHUANDES staff have considerable knowledge of altitude sickness and all QUECHUANDES guides are highly experienced in the mountains and have extensive first aid training, so we encourage you to tell us or your guide of any symptoms so we or they can keep an eye on you.
+The only cure for altitude sickness is to descend.
+Please note that we and your guide have ultimate responsibility and may ask you to not participate in a trek or to descend (meaning leaving the expedition) if symptoms persist.
+Altitude sickness must be taken seriously as it can be life threatening when severe.
+As a result we do not accept non-acclimatised individuals to participate in our treks, as this would mean potentially putting your health at risk and inconveniencing other members of the group.

 |